 - If the borrower is unable to make the scheduled interest payment, then some or even all of the debt may be deferred.

 - Companies can restructure their mezzanine debt into one senior loan at a lower interest rate.

 Mezzanine funding may end up with lenders gaining equity in a business or purchasing equity at a later date.
 This can significantly increase the investor’s rate of return, who, by the private equity definition, are usually high net worth individuals.
 Mezzanine finance providers can also receive contractually binding interest payments either monthly, quarterly or annually.

 However, during the process of securing mezzanine funding, owners sacrifice the control and potential thanks to the loss of equity.
 The owners also pay more in interest the longer that the mezzanine finance is in place.

 How Do I Know If Mezzanine Finance Is For Me?

-Mezzanine finance is useful for companies that are looking to fund a large project.
-If you are unsure as to whether mezzanine finance is right for you, then get in touch with our friendly and experienced team today.
+Here at UK Bridging Loans, we know that mezzanine or junior bond finance is useful for companies that are looking to fund a large project.
+If you are unsure as to whether mezzanine funding is right for you, then get in touch with our friendly and experienced team of mezzanine finance providers today.
 Submit your enquiry and we will aim to get back to you within 24 hours.